SringayKeno/Real_Estate/README.md

 #### The Costly Coasts

 US counties where the average July 2022 mid-tier home values were highest (shown as dark red on map) tended to be congregated along the US coasts.
 Those counties were mostly located in the US Northeast and in California.
 The state of Colorado had a few counties as well in this category.
-This map, as well as several others that look at July 2022 average home prices in the mid-tier range can be interacted with [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatUSCountyAvgHomeValuesinJuly2022/USCountyAvgHomeValuesandUnitsJuly2022?publish=yes).
+This map, as well as several others that look at July 2022 average home prices in the mid-tier range can be interacted with [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatAverageHomeValuesintheMid-TierRange35-65percentilebyUSCountyforJuly2022/USCountyAvgHomeValuesandUnitsJuly2022mid-tier?publish=yes).
 Check out your county!

 <img width="679" alt="Screenshot (512)" src="https://user-images.githubusercontent.com/102890151/189574373-54f8f699-3bb7-4f14-8a48-1d5eae3805b8.png">

 #### Miles Matter

 The map below shows the region around Austin Texas.
 Mid-tier Home prices are just over $630,000 in greater Austin, but just 20 miles to the south in Caldwell County TX the average home price drops to $260,000.
 That's a drop of nearly 60%.
 All counties to the east of Austin all were far more cost effective with their averages in the $250k-$350k range.
-This map and the one above are interactive and can be found [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatUSCountyAvgHomeValuesinJuly2022/USCountyAvgHomeValuesandUnitsJuly2022?publish=yes).
-Check out your part of the country.
+This map and the one above are interactive and can be found [here on Tableau Public](https://public.tableau.com/app/profile/ryan3085/viz/ALookatAverageHomeValuesintheMid-TierRange35-65percentilebyUSCountyforJuly2022/USCountyAvgHomeValuesandUnitsJuly2022mid-tier?publish=yes).

 <img width="602" alt="Screenshot (513)" src="https://user-images.githubusercontent.com/102890151/189780700-07815422-52ac-4acd-a8df-63c08b8da451.png">